tjanszen/project-potato/docs/agent_memory/imp_plans/type_error_codespace.md

 ### Phase 2: Component Consistency Audit

 **Context:**
 Phase 0 identified that nearly all component files (19 total) were missing React imports.
 Phase 1 applied fixes across all affected files, including components.

 **Goal:**
 Ensure all components now have explicit `import React` at the top, and that no component file has been missed or regressed.

 **Steps:**
 1. Re-scan `client/src/components/**/*.tsx` for JSX or React hooks without `import React`.
 2. Confirm DayDrawer.tsx, CalendarGrid.tsx, ErrorBoundary.tsx, and all other flagged components were correctly updated in Phase 1.
 3. If new components have been added since Phase 0, include them in this audit.

 **Verification Criteria:**
 - Every `.tsx` file under `client/src/components/` that uses JSX or hooks begins with `import React`.
 - No ❌ results from the re-scan.

 **Blast Radius:**
 - Low — purely verification of prior changes.
 - Rollback not required; if any file is missed, fix directly.

 ### Phase 2.5: Dependency Hygiene
 - Confirm React is installed only under `client/package.json`.
 - Check `node_modules` layout for duplicate React installs.
 - If duplicates found, consolidate into `client/`.

-    ### Phase 2.5.1: React Dependency Consolidation
+#### Phase 2.5.1: React Dependency Consolidation

 **Context:**
 Phase 2.5 revealed duplicate React declarations across `root/package.json` and `client/package.json`.
 While only one physical install exists (hoisted to the root), this creates architectural mismatches and risks future conflicts.

 **Goal:**
 Consolidate React dependencies so they live **only** in `client/package.json`, ensuring clean separation between server and client dependencies.

 **Steps:**
 1. Remove `"react"` and `"react-dom"` from the root `package.json` dependencies.
 2. Run `npm install` in the `client/` directory to ensure React and ReactDOM are installed locally there.
 3. Verify that the server (root) does not attempt to import React.

 **Verification Criteria:**
 - `root/package.json` contains no references to React or ReactDOM.
 - `client/package.json` contains React + ReactDOM.
 - `client/node_modules/` contains React + ReactDOM.
 - App builds and runs successfully in both Replit and Codespaces.

 **Blast Radius:**
 - Medium: Removing root-level React may break build or dev scripts if they incorrectly rely on root-level React.
 - Rollback Path: Restore `"react"` and `"react-dom"` in root/package.json and rerun `npm install`.

 ### Phase 2.75: JSX Transform Cleanup

 **Context:**
 Phase 1.5 revealed that `client/vite.config.ts` uses the automatic JSX runtime (`jsx: 'react-jsx'` via @vitejs/plugin-react).
 In this configuration, explicit `import React` statements should be optional.
 However, Codespaces requires explicit imports due to environment-specific differences in module resolution.

 **Goal:**
 Align the build configuration and runtime so Codespaces and Replit both respect automatic JSX transform settings.
 Remove reliance on redundant explicit imports if possible.

 **Steps:**
 1. Inspect `tsconfig.json` to confirm `jsx` setting (`react-jsx` vs. `react`).
 2. Adjust Vite plugin/react settings explicitly if needed (`jsxRuntime: 'automatic'`).
 3. Test whether Codespaces respects the automatic runtime.
 4. Decide:
    - Keep explicit imports across all files (safe, cross-env).
    - Or rely on automatic runtime once Codespaces respects it.

 **Verification Criteria:**
 - Codespaces and Replit both run the app without requiring explicit `import React`.
 - No JSX or hook runtime errors on startup.
 - If automatic transform cannot be fixed, document decision to keep explicit imports as the permanent safe baseline.

 **Blast Radius:**
 - Medium — affects build tooling and runtime expectations.
 - Rollback path: revert to explicit imports in all files (current known-good state).

+### Phase 2.9: API Base URL Cleanup

+**Context:**
+Phase 2.75 testing revealed that the frontend fails with "Network Error" in Codespaces because `client/src/lib/api.ts` hardcodes `http://localhost:3000`.
+This works locally but fails in Codespaces because the browser cannot access the container’s localhost.

+**Goal:**
+Ensure API requests are portable across Replit and Codespaces by using relative URLs (`/api/...`) routed through Vite’s proxy.

+**Steps:**
+1. Update `client/src/lib/api.ts` so that `API_BASE_URL = ''` (always relative).
+2. Scan `client/src/**` for any other `localhost:3000` strings and replace with relative paths.
+3. Restart frontend and verify login/signup works in Codespaces.

+**Verification Criteria:**
+- No hardcoded `localhost:3000` in frontend code.
+- API requests resolve via `/api/...` in dev and prod.
+- Login/signup succeeds in Codespaces.

+**Blast Radius:**
+- Low — only affects frontend API request base URL.
+- Rollback path: restore previous `API_BASE_URL`.

 ### Phase 3: Verification
 - Run the app in Codespaces and Replit.